The charges against Zachary John Sabus, 37, of Ripley, were dismissed.

-Three men from Payne County have been arrested in Pawnee following a sting operation involving several men accused of having sex with minors.
+Three men from Payne County were arrested in Pawnee following a sting operation involving several men accused of having sex with minors.

 Zachary John Sabus, 37, of Ripley, was charged with possession of child pornography, solicitation of a minor for obscene pictures and soliciting sexual conduct with a minor.